 is also pretty special linguistically.
 Significantly, 1.1% of its residents five years old and above primarily speak Urdu, which is the national language of Pakistan, at home.
 While this may seem like a small percentage, it is higher than 97.5% of the neighborhoods in America.

-In the neighborhood, 59.2% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 22.1% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (12.1%), and 7.4% in government jobs, whether they are in local, state, or federal positions.
+In the neighborhood, 59.1% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 20.8% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (13.0%), and 6.3% in manufacturing and laborer occupations.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.